dbc2201/dbc2201/README.md

 - 👯 I’m looking to collaborate on Data Structures and Algorithms in Java
 - 🤔 I’m looking for help with Data Structures and Algorithms in Java
 - 💬 Ask me about programming in general, how to fix stuff
-- 📫 How to reach me: divyansh.bhardwaj@gla.ac.in
+- 📫 How to reach me: divyanshb22@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I once failed at a international coding aptitude exam (score was exactly 0!), then later on worked hard and got recognized by Google (Google Scholarship Recipient 2018).